Moving from paper to a digital medical device Quality Management System

 What you really need for ISO 13485 and FDA compliance

-• Speed up review and approval processes
+• Speed up review and approval processes.

-• Collaborate more effectively
+• Collaborate more effectively.

-• Automate review processes
+• Automate review processes.

-It can ensure that you’re neither doing ‘too much’ or ‘too little’ to meet the regulation, but keep you focused on developing your product in the most effective way possible to deliver the required quality for your customers.
+It should ensure that you’re neither doing ‘too much’ or ‘too little’ to meet the regulation, but keep you focused on developing your product in the most effective way possible to deliver the required quality for your customers.

 Tags: Medical Device Development, Quality Management System